 Left ventricular strain rate for intraoperative evaluation of cardiac diastolic function by transesophageal echocardiography: the correlation between late diastolic peak longitudinal strain rate and the severity of diastolic dysfunction

 Ebrahimi F, Gharedaghi MH, Shafaroodi H, Ghasemi M, Aghajani K, Candido K. Left Ventricular Strain Rate for Intraoperative Evaluation of Cardiac Diastolic Function by Transesophageal Echocardiography: The Correlation Between Late Diastolic Peak Longitudinal Strain Rate and the Severity of Diastolic Dysfunction.
 J Cardiothorac Vasc Anesth.
-2021 Jul 1:S1053-0770(21)00568-1. doi:10.1053/j.jvca.2021.06.033.
-Epub ahead of print.
-PMID: 34332843
+2022;36(1):178-183. doi:10.1053/j.jvca.2021.06.033

-OBJECTIVES: Speckle-tracking echocardiography is a promising tool for evaluating cardiac diastolic dysfunction.
+Objectives: Speckle-tracking echocardiography is a promising tool for evaluating cardiac diastolic dysfunction.
 A correlation between left atrial strain rate during atrial contraction and the severity of diastolic dysfunction previously has been demonstrated.
 Because visualization of the left atrial walls is difficult with transesophageal echocardiography, the authors evaluated the use of left ventricular strain rate during atrial contraction as a substitute for left atrial strain rate to intraoperatively measure the extent of cardiac diastolic dysfunction.

-DESIGN: Retrospective clinical study.
+Design: Retrospective clinical study.

-SETTING: Single institutional study.
+Setting: Single institutional study.

-PARTICIPANTS: Sixty-six patients who underwent cardiac surgery between January 2018 and January 2021.
+Participants: Sixty-six patients who underwent cardiac surgery between January 2018 and January 2021.

-CONCLUSIONS: The late diastolic peak longitudinal strain rate correlates with the severity of diastolic dysfunction in patients undergoing cardiac surgery.
+Conclusions: The late diastolic peak longitudinal strain rate correlates with the severity of diastolic dysfunction in patients undergoing cardiac surgery.